steve-obrien/nimo/README.md

     make install

-### 2. On the server you wish to monitor, go to the directory you wish to install nimon then:
+### 2. On the server you wish to monitor, go to the directory you wish to install nimo then:

     git clone git://github.com/steve-obrien/nimo.git
     cd nimo
     npm install

-### 3. Configure nimon for your device.
+### 3. Configure nimo for your device.
-To setup mysql moitoring you will have to put your mysql username and password details into the config file inside the nimon directory:
+To setup mysql moitoring you will have to put your mysql username and password details into the config file inside the nimo directory:

     nano config/config.js

-### 4. Run nimon
+### 4. Run nimo

     node nimo & // Note: Todo: this forks as a separate processes but does not run as a deamon process as it should.